sidecartridge/atarist-sidecart-gemdrive/README.md

 There is also a third file in `src` called `gemdrive_prg.s` created for testing purposes in emulators, for example.

 **Note**: This ROM cannot be loaded or emulated like conventional ROMs.
-It has to be merged directly into the Sidecart RP2040 ROM Emulator firmware.
-Additional details are available in the [Sidecart Raspberry Pico firmware](https://github.com/diegoparrilla/atarist-sidecart-raspberry-pico).
+It has to be merged directly into the SidecarTridge Multi-device RP2040 firmware.
+Additional details are available in the [SidecarTridge Multi-device Raspberry Pico firmware](https://github.com/diegoparrilla/atarist-sidecart-raspberry-pico).

-Newcomers to Sidecart are encouraged to peruse the official [Sidecart ROM Emulator website](https://sidecartridge.com) for a comprehensive understanding.
+Newcomers are encouraged to peruse the official [device website](https://sidecartridge.com) for a comprehensive understanding.

 ## Requirements